Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.hard.v1beta1.MoneyMarket"></a>

 ### MoneyMarket
-MoneyMarket is a money market for an individual asset
+MoneyMarket is a money market for an individual asset.

 | Field | Type | Label | Description |